pwncollege/dojo/README.md

       playlist: PL-ymxv0nOtqrxUaIefx0qEC7_155oPEb7
       slides: 1YlTxeZg03P234EgG4E4JNGcit6LZovAxfYGL1YSLwfc
 ```
-Only name and permalink are required; the other fields are optional.
+Only name and id are required; the other fields are optional.
 When specifying a challenge, only the category subfield is required (defaults to including all challenges in the category).
 When sepcifying a lecture, all subfields are required.